-Lecture 4 (first part): The Solow Model and the Data; Growth Accounting, Levels Accounting and the Facts
+Lecture 3 (second half): The Solow Model and the Data; Growth Accounting, Levels Accounting and the Facts

 This lecture uses the Solow growth model to interpret the stylized facts we encountered in the first lecture.
 In the process, we will also discuss a number of popular empirical strategies used in cross-country work and also the methodology of growth accounting.